(Re-post and a Christmas tradition here at Always On Watch)

-With many thanks to Stogie, who made the graphic for this post in 2011!
+With thanks to Stogie, who made the graphic for this post in 2011!
 Click directly on the picture to enlarge it:

 Cameo, our youngest cat of a little over four years, is one-fourth Siamese.
 As she is mostly Russian Blue, she doesn't have the appearance of a lean Siamese; in fact, she's smoky-gray, except for the dainty white spot on her chest and built like a little fireplug.
 Every annual check-up at the vet brings the warning, "You'd better watch her weight."
 Keeping Cameo's food intake to a lower level is easier said than done, however, because she steals the other cats' food before she eats her own — and none of the other three girls mess with Cameo's feeding station.